Ras-Pekt/alx-backend-python/0x00-python_variable_annotations/README.md

 - [4-define_variables.py](4-define_variables.py) - defines and annotates variables with specified values
 - [5-sum_list.py](5-sum_list.py) - a type-annotated function sum_list which takes a list input_list of floats as argument and returns their sum as a float
 - [6-sum_mixed_list.py](6-sum_mixed_list.py) - a type-annotated function sum_mixed_list which takes a list mxd_lst of integers and floats and returns their sum as a float
+- [7-to_kv.py](7-to_kv.py) - a type-annotated function to_kv that takes a string k and an int OR float v as arguments and returns a tuple